girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

 //Or we can also use the below method var form1 = x.item(0);
  ```

-The name attribute which specifies the name of an `<input>` element is used to reference form elements in JavaScript, or to reference form data after a form is submitted.
+The name attribute which specifies the name of an `<input>` element is used to reference form elements in JavaScript, or to reference form data after a form is submitted.<br>
   E.g.
  ```
  <form name="myForm" action="/action_page.php" method="get">
  ...
  </form>